iotauth/iotauth/examples/heterogeneous/README.md

 1. The Node.js server reports that it is listening on port `21100`.
 2. The C client requests session keys from Auth101.
 3. The C client connects to the Node.js server and completes the SST secure handshake.
-4. The C client sends an encrypted message.
+4. The C client sends encrypted messages.
-5. The Node.js server prints the decrypted message and sends an encrypted acknowledgment.
+5. The Node.js server prints the decrypted messages.
-6. The C client receive thread prints the acknowledgment.

 ## Troubleshooting

-- If the C client cannot find credentials, regenerate with `./cleanAll.sh && ./generateAll.sh` and run the client from the `build` directory.
+- If the C client cannot find credentials, regenerate with `./cleanAll.sh && ./generateAll.sh -p 1234` and run the client from the `build` directory.
 - If the C client cannot connect, confirm the Node.js server is running and listening on `21100`.
 - If Auth rejects the session key request, confirm the Auth database was generated from the default graph and includes the default `Clients` to `Servers` communication policy.
 - If Node.js cannot find modules, run `npm install` from `entity/node`.